ibm-cloud-docs/cloud-object-storage/basics/classes.md

 {:screen: .screen}
 {:tip: .tip}

-# Use storage classes

-Not all data needs feeds active workloads.
+Not all data feeds active workloads.
 Archival data may sit untouched for long periods of time.
 For less active workloads, you can create buckets with different storage classes.
 Objects stored in these buckets will incur charges on a different schedule than standard storage.

 ## What are the classes?